 But we weren’t always so quick to recognise inconsistency in our own responses.
 We applauded singer Nick Jonas when he cancelled concerts in North Carolina – in protest over HB2 legislation banning all local LGBTQ rights ordinances in the state - however, when he spoke at the NYC vigil for victims of the Orlando shooting there was a bit of an outcry along the lines of: “Why is Nick Jonas speaking for us?”

-Obviously, there’s a lot of diversity of opinion within the LGBTQ community in the United States and around the world, but one of the things that seemed to emerge from the days and weeks following the Orlando attack was a strong sense of LGBTQ resilience and identity, and a sense that we no longer needed people from outside our community speaking on our behalf.
+Obviously, there’s a lot of diversity of opinion within the LGBTQ community in the United States and around the world, but one of the things that seemed to emerge from the days and weeks following the Orlando attack was a strong sense of LGBTQ resilience and identity.
+There was also a sense that while Straight Allies still had a powerful and positive role to play, we no longer needed people from outside our community speaking on our behalf.

 How to be a Straight Ally

 Educate yourself on language that excludes or discriminates LGBTQ people – challenge its use when you hear it.